Finding keywords for cover letters

 3rd about the company.

-So, instead of saying “I’m a hard worker,” say “I have an enormous capacity for work” (one of Williams’ current employees began her cover letter with that line, and was hired instantly).
+So, for example, instead of saying “I’m a hard worker,” say “I have an enormous capacity for work” (I have heard of someone writing that at the start of their cover letter and being hired instantly).

-When directly talking about the employer, Williams says these keywords are great: admire, inspired byand listen.
-When describing yourself, Williams recommends: enthusiastic, passionate and integrity.
+When directly talking about the employer, these positive keywords would be great: admire, inspired by and listen.
+When describing yourself, these are also good : enthusiastic, passionate and integrity.

 2. Important skills to highlight.

-Javid Muhammedali, the VP of Product Management at Monster says that keywords of course change depending on the position you’re applying for.
-However, for a general cover letter, he said these following words connote key skills that work for “all resumes with 0-4 years of experience.”
+Of course keywords change depending on the position you’re applying for.
+However, for a general cover letter, the following words connote key skills that work for “all resumes with 0-4 years of experience.”
+The best thing to do is start to note down the keywords from job postings and make a Word Cloud.
+You will see that the same competencies (which are therefore your keywords) will begin to pop out for your desired profession.

 - Administrative Skills